CLAIRE-Labo/python-ml-research-template/README.md

        So you should ask the users to put or create symlinks to the data somewhere in the `data/` directory.
        (More info on the directory structure in the `template/README.md` file.).
        ```
-       PROJECT_ROOT/        # The root of the project can be any name.
+       PROJECT_ROOT/        # Will be .../PROJECT_NAME/ on macOS and /opt/project/ in Docker.
        ├── template-project-name/  # The root of the the git repository.
        ├── data/            # This is from where the data will be read (will mount/symlink to somewhere by the user).
        ├── outputs/         # This is where the outputs will be written (will mount/symlink to somewhere by the user).